crashappsec/chalk/src/docs/guide-heartbeat.md

 ### Related Docs and References

-The sample configuration file used for reference is available at `heartbeat_network.conf`.
+The sample configuration file used for reference is available at `https://chalkdust.io/guide-heartbeat.c4m`.

 ## Steps

 ### Step 1: Enabling Heartbeat Via Config

 #### Exec Heartbeat

 The heartbeat functionality on the `chalk exec` command allows the user to set a heartbeat that will emit a chalk report at the specified interval as long as the target of the exec command is running.
 The target will not be affected by any report generation or output and should run as normal.

 To enable heartbeat and set a heartbeat rate, add the following to the chalk config file:

 ```
 exec.heartbeat: true
 exec.heartbeat_rate: <<10 minutes>>